tohidrupok/operations-processing-system/README.md

 # 📘 Operations Management System

 A Django-based ERP-style system for managing **Companies, Suppliers, Workers, Projects, Memos, Payments, Banks, Loans**, and more — all in one place.
+This software is a Django-based Operations Management System designed for construction or project-based companies.
+It allows authorized staff to easily manage Companies, Suppliers, Workers (MenPower), Categories, Items, Projects, Memos, Payments, Bank Transactions, and Reports — all in one place.
+The system helps track project costs, supplier dues, worker payments, bank balances, loans, and overall profitability.
+It includes user authentication, admin permission control, and clear dashboards for smooth daily operations.
+With this system, businesses can streamline paperwork, reduce manual errors, and maintain a clear financial record.

 ---